 - Which projections will I use to assess new markets?

+There are a lot of benefits of growing globally, and therefore different ways to target different outcomes.
 If you don’t know what you want to achieve, you probably aren’t ready to launch internationally.

 Step 2: Conduct an Audit